geniusyinka/RTW3-04/README.md

 # Road To Web3 Lesson 4 repo

 This repo contains both the smart contract and the frontend of the fourth lesson of the Alchemy Road To Web3 course.
+NFT Gallery

 setting things up is quite easy.